'Providers' is our word for those in the industry who provide investment products or services

 Fund Management Groups

 Fund management groups (FMGs) create, sell, market and manage the investment products that the private investor buys.
-A unit trust is just a product - a collection of investments assembled according to certain rules and packaged and sold accordingly.
+A fund is just a product - a collection of investments assembled according to certain rules and packaged and sold accordingly.
 A precipice bond is also a product.

 FMGs also sell wrappers - ISAs or pensions.
 These are like your Tesco shopping bag - they are not actually products but wrappers (or ring-fences) in which to put the product.